OleHolmNielsen/ITwiki/Email.rst

 -----------------------------

 AIT offers a number of Guides_for_Outlook_ including ``Setting up Outlook on an Iphone``.
+You need to install the `Microsoft Outlook app for iPhone <https://apps.apple.com/us/app/microsoft-outlook/id951937596>`_.
 According to the Outlook_FAQ_ you need to install the Microsoft_Authenticator_ app on iPhones.

 Note: ``Keyboard apps`` on the iPhone seem to be blocked by the Outlook app, possibly due to a DTU security policy(?).